DanielKRing1/Annoy.js/ReadMe.md

 #### get(point: number[], k: number): number[][]

-Get the 'k' approxximate nearest neighbors to a given 'point'
+Get the 'k' approximate nearest neighbors to a given 'point'

 ## How it works